-As it stands, Canopy Growth Corp (NYSE:CGC) maintains a lead over Tilray Inc as the largest market cap holder in the marijuana industry, but that lead has been shrinking.
+As it stands, Canopy Growth Corp (NASDAQ:CGC) maintains a lead over Tilray Inc as the largest market cap holder in the marijuana industry, but that lead has been shrinking.

 As of this writing, Tilray has a market cap of about $8.4 billion.
 Canopy Growth Corp’s market cap is about $9.3 billion, so that gap is narrowing.
 That puts both of them way, way ahead of the second runner-up, Cronos Group Inc (NASDAQ:CRON), which has a market cap of about $3.2 billion.

 So the Tilray/Aphria deal has paid off in that it has thrust Tilray Inc, previously a lesser (or at least second-tier) player in the industry, into the spotlight.